sobanieca/jsonr/README.md

 If you want to implement/request new features you are more than welcome to contribute.
 Please keep in mind that this tool is supposed to be super simple to use and cover ~80% of use cases for playing around with JSON HTTP API's.
-Instructions (--help) for this tool should be possible to read in less than 5 minutes.
+Instructions (`jsonr --help`) for this tool should be possible to read in less than 5 minutes.
 If more features will be added this may be hard to achieve.